offhub/sandboxie-docs/Content/OpenConfPath.md

 # Open Conf Path

-_OpenConfPath_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
+_OpenConfPath_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md) available since v1.0.0 / 5.55.0.
 It specifies a path pattern, for which Sandboxie will not apply sandboxing for registry keys.
 This lets sandboxed programs have direct access to update system settings _outside the sandbox_.
 This setting essentially _punches a hole_ in the sandbox, at a particular registry key location.

 It is the same as the [OpenKeyPath](OpenKeyPath.md) setting, except that this setting is always applied, whereas _OpenKeyPath_ is only applied if the application is running from a file or folder that is located outside the sandbox.